Nyckyk/predictive-maintenance-risk-platform/README.md

 For each scenario the project calculates:

-- break-even HIGH-risk probability
+- break-even HIGH risk probability
 - number of engines selected for maintenance
 - maintenance outlay
-- risk-adjusted failure exposure
+- risk adjusted failure exposure
-- illustrative risk-adjusted net benefit
+- illustrative risk adjusted net benefit

 This makes it possible to explore how economic assumptions alter maintenance decisions without changing the underlying predictive model.